dsanson/Pandoc.tmbundle/README.markdown

 Here are the details:

 +   HTML, TeX, LaTeX, and RsT files are converted directly by pandoc.
 Limitations in the conversions are limitations in pandoc.
 All other files are first converted to HTML, then converted from HTML by pandoc.
 +   ODT, DOC, DOCX, RTF, RTFD, WORDML, and webarchive files are first converted to html using apple's textutil command.
 This typically destroys footnotes.
+YMMV.
-+   PDF files are first converted to HTML using [pdftohtml](http://pdftohtml.sourceforge.ne,t/), which you'll have to install.
++   PDF files are first converted to HTML using [pdftohtml](http://pdftohtml.sourceforge.net/), which you'll have to install.

 ### Mellel

 I tried to come up with a command to convert Mellel files on drag and drop, but Mellel files are directories.
 If you drag a directory into a window, TextMate just prints the directory tree to the window.
 If you drag it to the TextMate icon, TextMate opens the directory as a project.
-To convert Mellel files, try Malte Rosenau's [Mellel2MMD.app](http://wwwuser.gwdg.de/~mrosena/).
+So to convert Mellel files, try Malte Rosenau's [Mellel2MMD.app](http://wwwuser.gwdg.de/~mrosena/).
 In principle, it should be possible to modify Rosenau's mellel2mmd.xsl to produce Pandoc markdown, but in practice it is probably more sensible to convert Mellel files to MMD, and then convert the MMD to Pandoc Markdown.

-For smoother integration with TextMate, one can replace Mellel2MMD.app/Contents/Resources/script with

-    #!/bin/bash

-    # You can access your bundled files at the following paths:
-    #
-    # "$1/Contents/Resources/mellel2mmd.xsl"
-    #
-    #

-    mdext="markdown"

-    new=`echo "$2" | sed s/mellel$/$mdext/g`

-    if [ -f "$2/main.xml" ]; then
-        xsltproc -o "$new" "$1/Contents/Resources/mellel2mmd.xsl" "$2/main.xml"
-    else
-        gunzip -c "$2/main.xml.gz" | xsltproc -o "$new" "$1/Contents/Resources/mellel2mmd.xsl" -
-    fi
-    open -a "TextMate" "$new"

-This will alter the behavior of Mellel2MMD.app in three ways:

-+   it will handle compressed Mellel files without complaint
-+   it will save the new file with the .markdown extension rather than the .mmd extension.
-(Set $mdext to your preferred extension.)
-+   it will automatically open the new file in TextMate.